 - Upper/Middle Trapezius

 Before you start practicing the technique, you should know that the bar should be loaded with a very light weight.
 I can’t stress enough on this aspect.

 We, men, are the ones that screw up this part because we tend to rush forward, and try to move big weights as fast as possible.
 When you first learn a movement, don’t be temped by this desire to progress faster and start with a light-medium weight.

 1. Setting The Appropriate Height

 Find two 5-10 lb plastic plates with the height similar to a 45 lb plate which usually has the height ~17 inches or 45 cm (these are the standard Olympic plates).
-If you don’t have access to those kind of plates, you can put some 10-20 kg plates under the plates on the bar to get it higher.
+If you don’t have access to that kind of plates, you can put some 10-20 kg plates under the plates on the bar to get it higher.

 You can also try to get the proper height by setting the bar in the power rack at an approximate height.